howdycrystalm/star-wars-blog/README.md

 5. You'll see a new "Custom Fields" icon on your dashboard.
 Hover over it and select "updates".
 6. We'll be using ACF Pro, which requires a license key.
 I'll provide the license key via email.
 7. git add, git commit, git push to development.
 From your development branch, `git checkout -b 3-assets`.

 ***

 #### 3-assets
-This portion of the project is all about blog assets (images and copy).
+This portion of the project is all about blog assets (images and copy) and blog posts.
 I'll provide a Dropbox link and Google Docs link for you to download from.
 I recommend creating a folder specifically for project assets for easy reference.

+1. Download assets (images and copy) into assets folder.
+2. Notice that the file names for the images and blog copy correlate.
+This will help you stay organized when making a post.
+Speaking of, let's make our first post!